 Saving the best for last doesn’t apply to an SCI Hunters’ Convention, considering the speaker at last night’s opening banquet at the Peppermill Hotel and Casino in Reno, Nev., was NRA President Lt.
 Col. Oliver North.
 No stranger to being first in line—or on the front line—to protect American freedom, North drew a standing ovation from the sold-out crowd.

-A recipient of the Silver Star, Bronze Star for Valor and two Purple Hearts, North—who assumed the NRA presidency at the 2018 NRA Annual Meetings and Exhibits last April—was proud to be there.
+A recipient of the Silver Star, Bronze Star for Valor and two Purple Hearts, North—who assumed the NRA presidency at the 2018 NRA Annual Meetings and Exhibits last May—was proud to be there.
 “I have spent my life telling my Marines, my kids and now my 17 grandkids, we are defined by the company we keep.
 I have spent my entire life keeping company with American heroes and hunters—my dad, my uncles, my Marines and the best and bravest of the current generation.”

 Sharing video clips from 17 years spent with Fox News covering our brave military’s fight against radical Islamic terrorists, he said, “There is a special bond we hunters share…an appreciation for field and country and God’s natural beauty and resources.”
 On a personal note, North said he relishes the excitement and surprise of the hunt because “you really never know what you might bring back.”
 Case in point was his wife, Betsy.
 “It took forever to get a date, but like all of us who have hunted a particular target know, patience is a virtue.
 We celebrated our 50th wedding anniversary in November.”